mctinker/Map-Tasker/README.md

      `maptasker -option1 -option2` ...

-&nbsp;&nbsp;See below for runtime options.
+&nbsp;&nbsp;&nbsp;&nbsp;See below for runtime options.

 - If running from the sourced GITHUB zip file, then do the following to run the program:

-     `pip install -r requirements.txt`   ...one time only, to first install the prerequisites

-     `python main.py (runtime options...se below)`   ...to run Map-Tasker
+     `python main.py (runtime options...see below)`   ...to run Map-Tasker

 Program output:
 - The file “MapTasker.html” will be written to your runtime/current folder, which will be opened in your default browser as a new tab.
 - If the "-outline" runtime option is used, then a textual diagram of the configuration is also written as "MapTasker_Map.txt" and will be displayed in your default text editor.
 Ensure that text-wrap is off and a monospace font is used when viewing this map in the text editor.
 - The runtime settings are saved in the file" MapTasker_Settings.toml".
 You can modify this file but care should be taken not to change the field formats (e.g. change an integer to a text string).
 Incorrect values will be ignored.
+- MapTasker_Map.txt will be written if you ran MapTasker with the '-outline' runtime option.
 <br><br>

 ### [Runtime options](https://github.com/mctinker/Map-Tasker/wiki/Runtime-Options)